larslorch/stadion/README.md

 This may be useful when using the KDS loss in custom implementations that do not subclass from [`SDE`](stadion/sde.py) and [`KDSMixin`](stadion/inference.py).
+Here, `f` and `sigma` can be arbitrary differentiable, possibly nonlinear, functions.

 ```python